 Half the world's population now live in cities, and this is projected to increase to two-thirds by 2050.
 Cities can solve many of the challenges our world faces.
 Urban areas drive innovation, consumption and investment worldwide, making them a positive and potent force for addressing sustainable economic growth, urban development and prosperity.

-Sustainable cities address preinequalities through better up planning, design and governproviding better opportunitie employment, affordable houaccessible transport.
+Sustainable cities address prevailing inequalities through better urban planning, design and governance, providing better opportunities for employment, affordable housing and accessible transport

-Investment in infrastructure, industrialization and innovation are key to making cities safe, resilient,
+Investment in infrastructure, industrialization and innovation are key to making cities safe, resilient, inclusive and sustainable.